 HHA, as part of MTW Cohort #2, is required to apply MTW policies to specific groups of randomly selected program participants; herein referred to as the Treatment group; and conversely, cannot apply other MTW policies to randomly selected participants, herein referred to as the Control group.
 Finally, HHA has discretion to apply certain MTW policies to a third group of participants outside of the Treatment and Control groups, herein referred to as the Excluded group.
 Outlined below are the definitions of the participants who make up each of the aforementioned groups.
 The Admin Plan will identify the policies and related group for which the policy is applicable.
 Where there is no policy distinction, the policy applies to all groups.
-Applicable households who are part of RAD conversions to PBV may be assigned to the treatment or control group.
+Applicable households who are part of RAD conversions to PBV may be assigned to the treatment or control group."

-- 1. Treatment Group: Non-elderly, non-disabled households who were randomly selected, during the initial 12 month enrollment period, to have their rent calculated using the HHA's required Tiered Rent policy.
-This includes randomly selected existing participants as well as applicable, randomly selected new admissions during the initial enrollment period.

-- 2. Control Group: Non-elderly, non-disabled households who were randomly selected to have their rent calculated in accordance with standard Housing Choice Voucher program regulations with no MTW waivers applied .
-Tiered Rent does not apply.

-- 3. Excluded Group: The following households are in the excluded group:

-- a.
-All new admissions after the initial enrollment period.

-- b.
-Head, Co-Head, Spouse 56 years of age or older

-- c.
-Head, Co-Head, Spouse is disabled.

-- i.
-Household must meet the HUD definition of "disabled household" to be excluded and may self-certify that they have applied for Social Security (disability) for the head, co-head or spouse.

-- d.
-Households in the homeownership program

-- e.
-Current FSS participants

-- f.
-HCV 0 HAP households

-- g.
-Special purpose vouchers
+- Treatment Group: Non-elderly, non-disabled households who were randomly selected, during the initial 12-month enrollment period, to have their rent calculated using the HHA's required Tiered Rent policy.
+This includes randomly selected existing participants as well as applicable, randomly selected new admissions during the initial enrollment period. - Control Group: Non-elderly, non-disabled households who were randomly selected to have their rent calculated in accordance with standard Housing Choice Voucher program regulations with no MTW waivers applied.
+Tiered Rent does not apply. - 3.
+Excluded Group: The following households are in the excluded group: - a.
+All new admissions after the initial enrollment period. - b.
+Head, Co-Head, Spouse 56 years of age or older - c.
+Head, Co-Head, Spouse is disabled. - Household must meet the HUD definition of "disabled household" to be excluded and may self-certify that they have applied for Social Security (disability) for the head, co-head or spouse. - d.
+Households in the homeownership program - e.
+Current FSS participants - f.
+HCV Ozero HAP households (i.e., participants where no subsidy is being paid to a landlord on their behalf) - g.
+Special purpose vouchers - i.
+Veterans Affairs Supportive Housing (VASH) - ii.
+Mod Rehab (Certificate) - iii.
+Enhanced Voucher - iv.
+Shelter Plus Care - v.
+Family Unification Program (FUP) - vi.
+Foster Youth Initiative (FYI) - vii.
+Emergency Housing Vouchers (EHV) - viii.
+Mainstream

-- i.
-VASH

-- ii.
-Mod Rehab (Certificate)

-- iii.
-Enhanced Voucher

-- iv.
-Shelter Plus Care

-- v.
-Family Unification Program

-- vi.
-Foster Youth

-- vii.
-Emergency Housing Voucher

-- viii.
-Mainstream - ix.
+- ix.
 Tenant Protection Voucher (still under Enhanced Voucher requirements) - h.
 Mixed eligibility families - i.
 Households receiving Earned Income Disregard (EID) at RA - j.
 Households living in developments that underwent a PBRA RAD conversion (not excluded if PBV conversion) - k.
 Households in phase-in period under RAD protections - I. Port-outs - m.
 Port-ins (Administered) - n.
 Households who are not yet indicated as disabled according to HUD definition, but: - i.
 Have been approved to receive SSI/SSDI but have not yet received first payment - ii.
 Have a pending SSI/SSDI application in (applied recently and waiting to learn of approval status)